 - Extras.
 Bonus features such as handheld or panel remote controls, music players, headphone ports, 3D robotic massage, and phone chargers are nice extras to have.

 How do Massage Chairs Work?

-Air bag type massage chairs utilize airbags connected to a central computer that tells them when to inflate and deflate.
+Airbag.
+This type of massage chair utilizes airbags connected to a central computer that tells them when to inflate and deflate.
 Essentially, the intensity of your massage will be proportional to how fast and how much air each bag receives.
-An air bag that is fully pumped up extremely fast will exert a lot of massaging force on the body.
-By inflating and deflating the airbags at different speeds and tempos, massage chairs can stimulate many types of massage techniques.
+An airbag that is fully pumped up extremely fast will exert a lot of massaging force on the body.
+By inflating and deflating the airbags at different speeds and tempos, massage chairs can simulate many types of massage techniques.

-Roller type massage chairs rely on a number of gears, motors, rollers, and sometimes vibrating mechanisms to work their magic.
+Roller.
+A roller type massage chair relies on a number of gears, motors, rollers, and sometimes vibrating mechanisms to work their magic.
 Manufacturers have become pretty clever with their designs, finding ways for the rollers to mimic different massage types.
 For example, you can get a chair that does rolling, tapping, kneading, gripping, or shiatsu technique.
 Some of the most expensive chairs you may be able to switch between all of them and decide which you like best.

 Benjamin is a gadgeteer and homebody who loves writing about the latest smart home technology.
 He is particularly interested in covering smart home products that automate (or make more efficient) mundane tasks that every home owner and apartment dweller face on a daily basis.